-We'll outline everything you need to know before you travel to Cuba in 2020, and beyond.
-And while the amount of information may seem daunting, just follow the rules and you shouldn't experience any issues.
+We'll outline everything you need to know before you travel to Cuba.
+And while some of the information may seem daunting, just follow the rules and you shouldn't experience any issues.

 - Family visits

 - Official business of the U.S. government, foreign governments, and certain intergovernmental organizations

 - Journalistic activity

 - Public performances, clinics, workshops, athletic and other competitions, and exhibitions